-- International Industry Experience 2: a one-semester placement within the sports industry or in a sports organisation through the RMIT International Industry Experience and Research Program (RIIERP)
+International Industry Experience 2 allows a one-semester placement within the sports industry or in a sports organisation through the RMIT International Industry Experience and Research Program (RIIERP).

-- Masters Research Project: a one-semester placement within the sports industry or in a sports organisation involved in research collaboration with RMIT
+The Masters Research Project also provides a one-semester placement within the sports industry or in a sports organisation involved in research collaboration with RMIT.

-- Double masters degree program with two European universities: study two semesters at RMIT and two semesters at one European partner university (University of Applied Science in Vienna, Austria, and the German Sports University in Cologne, Germany), earning a masters degree from each university.
+You can also choose to complete the double masters' degree program with two European universities.
+You will spend two semesters at RMIT and two semesters at one European partner university (University of Applied Science in Vienna, Austria, or the German Sports University in Cologne, Germany), earning a master's degree from each university.